Full-Stack-93/alx-system_engineering-devops-1/0x01-shell_permissions/README.md

 'chmod --reference=olleh hello' is the command for setting the mode of the file hello the same as the file olleh

-'chmod u+x,g+x,o+x .' is the command for adding execute permissions to all subdirectories of the current directory for the owner, the group owner and other users
+'chmod -R ugo+x .' is the command for adding execute permissions to all subdirectories of the current directory for the owner, the group owner and other users

 'mkdir -m 751 my_dir' is the command for creating a directory with permission 751 in the working directory